Heartburn: Causes, Symptoms and Treatment

 Heartburn Basics

 For almost 20% of Americans, heartburn occurs about once a week.
-It can last anywhere from a few minutes to several hours, and feels like a burning sensation behind the breastbone.
+It can last anywhere from a few minutes to several hours and feels like a burning sensation behind the breastbone.
 Some may have a burning feeling in the back of the throat, or experience an acidic taste.
-The condition is very common in pregnant women, as the body produces progesterone to relax all smooth muscle.
+The condition is very common in pregnant women, as the body produces progesterone to relax all smooth muscles.
 Although uncomfortable, heartburn is not serious unless it occurs several times a week.
-Long-term heartburn is known as gastreosophageal reflux disease (GERD), and can lead to serious complications.
-GERD can lead to lung disease, ulcers and inflammation of the esophagus, and laryngitis.
+Long-term heartburn is known as gastroesophageal reflux disease (GERD) and can lead to serious complications.
+GERD can lead to lung disease, ulcers, inflammation of the esophagus, and laryngitis.

 Treatments and Prevention

-Raising the head of your bed about six inces keeps your torso slightly elevated, and allows gravity to keep the contents of your stomach where they should be.
+Raising the head of your bed about six inches keeps your torso slightly elevated, and allows gravity to keep the contents of your stomach where they should be.
 Lying down right after eating should be avoided, as should midnight snacks.
 Portion control and maintaining a healthy weight decrease the likelihood of experiencing heartburn.
 If you know your triggers, such as chocolate or coffee, limit your intake.
-Avoid tight fitting clothing.
-As far as medications go, there are several over the counter medicines which don’t require a prescription, and some that can be prescribed by your doctor.
+Avoid tight-fitting clothing.
+As far as medications go, there are several over-the-counter medicines that don’t require a prescription and some that can be prescribed by your doctor.
 Antacids neutralize extra stomach acid, while acid blockers cut down on the amount of acid the stomach produces.